 Bergen – Norway

-Picture a colorful seaside city on Norway’s southwestern coast, surrounded by mountains and fjords.
+Picture a colourful seaside city on Norway’s southwestern coast, surrounded by mountains and fjords.
 Sound like a fairytale?
 Close.
 It’s Bergen, one of the prettiest cities in Europe.

 Today, many have been transformed into shops, restaurants and art galleries.
-At the entrance of Bergen’s harbor is the Bergenhaus Fortress, a former royal palace.
+At the entrance of Bergen’s harbour is the Bergenhaus Fortress, a former royal palace.

 Bergen is surrounded by seven mountains, one of which is Mount Fløyen.
 It’s only a six-minute ride to the top via the Fløibanen, a funicular.
 You won’t be sorry you did — the views are breathtaking.